rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

   text: A similarly complex world, also questioning divided loyalties.
 - book: seth-dickinson/the-traitor-baru-cormorant
   text: Another look at world-spanning empires and their agents.
+- book: arkady-martine/a-desolation-called-peace
+  text: The next part of the series.
 review:
   date_read:
   - 2019-07-07